 As a courtesy to all our patients, we will handle all your insurance paperwork, obtain pre-authorizations as necessary, and submit your claims.

-We have competitive fees for our area.
+Don't let lack of insurance prevent you from receiving dental care.
 For our patients without insurance, we offer an in-house dental savings plan called the Smile Club.
 It offers members a discount on their annual cleanings and exams.
 Additionally, members save 10% on all dental work, including fillings, crowns, and implants.

 For patients of record, you may contact Dr. Zeis directly on her cell phone (the number is on our office voicemail).
 You can also send an email to zeis (at) zeisdental.com.